Holiday rentals in Snowdon

 Other great holiday rentals in Snowdon

-All About Snowdon
+All about Snowdon

 Straight out of a fantasy epic, Snowdonia is as magical as it sounds.
 With a landscape shaped by glaciers, this national park covers more than 800 square miles of northwest Wales, comprising dramatic peaks and heather-strewn valleys, rocky plateaus and glittering lakes, and at its western edge, wild coast and sandy beaches.
 With a human history that stretches all the way back to the Stone Age, this Welsh-speaking land offers endless fascination, from pilgrim shrines and gold mines to Roman ruins and ancient castles, including the spectacular 13th-century fortresses — Conwy, Caernarfon, Harlech — that ring its outer edge.
 Its stone-and-slate-built villages can be just as eye-catching, from the medieval market town of Dolgellau to the Victorian seaside resort of Barmouth.
 At its center sits the stunning Yr Wyddfa itself (Mount Snowdon, in English) whose 3,560-foot summit is the highest peak in England and Wales.

-Top things to do in Snowdon
+What are the top things to do in Snowdon?

 Yr Wyddfa